 BIB 565 A, B, C, D, E, F. Internship.
-1, 2, 3, 4, 5, 6 hours.
+1-6 hours.
 Su., F., Sp.

 This course requires extensive time spent in practical "hands-on" work in a supervised program of some local church.
 The particular church, program, and supervisor must be approved by the course instructor and the Director of Graduate Studies in Bible.
 Approximately 40 hours of preparation, work, and evaluation, exclusive of travel, will be required for each hour of credit.
-Internships are available in Ministerial Counseling, Teaching (Job, John, I, II Corinthians or I,II Thessalonians & Philippians), Religious Communication, Education Program, Missions, Preaching, Family Ministry, Church Leadership, and Reformation History.
+Internships are available in Teaching (John, I, II Peter and Jude, or Old Testament Wisdom Literature), Communication in Ministry, Education Program, Missions, Preaching, Family Ministry, Church Leadership, and Reformation History.

 BIB 570.
 Philosophy of Religion.
 3 hours.
-On demand.
+Sp.
+2015.
+Short Course.